Missio Dei Mc Model 18 Sept 2016

 3. Member Care and Unreached Peoples

 Sharing the good news and our good works, with an emphasis on establishing healthy communities of Christ-followers among unreached people groups (UPGs), has been a focus throughout member care’s development.
-I am delighted to be one of the many passionate proponents of the missional heart of member care.
-Here are several examples with an unreached peoples focus from my work over the past 30 years in collaboration with my wife, Michèle.
+I am delighted to be one of the many passionate proponents of the frontier missional heart of member care.
+Here are several examples with an unreached peoples focus from my work over the past 40 years and often in collaboration with my wife, Michèle, as well as materials we have authored together.

 1980s